ashcat2005/POPREU/doc.md

 5. On the DNS Servers and VPN Connectivity page, click the next arrow on the lower right.
 Azure will assign an Internet-based Azure DNS server to new virtual machines that are added to this virtual network, which will allow them to access Internet resources.

-	 -On the Virtual Network Address Spaces page, configure the following:
+	 - On the Virtual Network Address Spaces page, configure the following:

-		-For Address Space, select /8 in CIDR (ADDRESS COUNT)
+		- For Address Space, select /8 in CIDR (ADDRESS COUNT)

-		-For subnets, type hadoop over the existing name and 10.0.0.0 for the starting IP, then select /24(256) in the CIDR (ADDRESS COUNT).
+		- For subnets, type hadoop over the existing name and 10.0.0.0 for the starting IP, then select /24(256) in the CIDR (ADDRESS COUNT).

 ## Build an Ubuntu Image: